manish0870/control_repo/README.md

 # control_repo

-this is a demo file for puppet
+this is a test project for puppet